What is the Gospel?

 Together with the 1 Corinthians passage above, Paul makes it clear in these passages that the gospel is not something that man does.
 Rather, it is something that God has done for us.
 It is God's power through Christ and the Holy Spirit that is the gospel.
 This is our salvation via the medium of faith.
 Thus, a clear distinction should be made between gospel (that which we believe for our salvation) and law (that which explains what we are to do in response to our saving faith, as well as that which shows us the need for the gospel ala Romans 3:20).

 As the notes in the Reformation Study Bible (page 1902) say, "The gospel must be accepted, believed, and obeyed (1 Peter 4:17).
 Its divine command is for absolute surrender to God through the peace made by Jesus Christ."
-But man's requirement to respond in faith.
+But man's requirement is to respond in faith.
 Obedience comes after the proclamation of the gospel, and after God's work of redemption.
 So the gospel is one thing; obedience is another thing which follows as an expression of a living faith.

 As stated by the Evangelical Dictionary of Theology (page 474), the gospel "proclaims the redemptive activity of God.
 This activity is bound up with the person and work of God's Son, Christ Jesus."
 Also, as an instrument of the Holy Spirit the gospel convicts (1 Thess.
 1:5) and converts (Col. 1:6).
 Still further, "To those who refuse the gospel it is both foolishness and a stumbling block (1 Cor.
-1:18ff.), but to those who respond in faith it proves itself to be the ‘power of God unto salvation' (Rom.
+1:18ff.), but to those who respond in faith, it proves itself to be the ‘power of God unto salvation' (Rom.
 1:16)."

-The gospel is the same in the Old Testament as in the New Testament.
-See Romans 1:1-3, Galatians 3:8, Isaiah 52:13-53:12.
+The gospel, by the way, is the same in the Old Testament as in the New Testament.
+See Romans 1:1-3, Romans 4, Galatians 3:8, Isaiah 52:13-53:12.

 Let's take a further moment and comment on what the gospel is not.